 Amsterdam is one of the most visited cities in the world.
-Any backpacker, enthusiastic traveler, tourist, or a first timer to Europe is more than likely to have Amsterdam on their itinerary.
+Any backpacker, enthusiastic traveller, tourist, or a first timer to Europe is more than likely to have Amsterdam on their itinerary.
 No trip to Europe is complete unless you have been to Amsterdam.

 What can you expect when in Amsterdam?

-Instead, I present a little Beginner’s Guide for the first timer, to ease you into the city that can be a culture shock if you aren’t prepared for the crowds and the sudden implosion of architecture, food, smells, and just madness of the good kind.
+Instead, I present a little Beginner’s Guide for the first timer, to ease you into the city that can be a culture shock if you aren’t prepared for the crowds and the sudden implosion of architecture, food, smells, and just madness of the right kind.

 Location!
 Location!
 Location!